REPOSTED FOR YOUR SELF-QUARANTINING NEEDS:

 8) The Women: The 1939 original, darling, not the anemic remake with Meg Ryan (shudder).
 The Women stars the greatest female stars of the ’30s (not a man in sight) as society dames who gleefully rip each other to shreds.
 “JUNGLE RED!”

 9) The Thin Man: Three reasons to see this: Myrna Loy, Myrna Loy, Myrna Loy.
 She’s witty, sophisticated, and able to drink her husband under the table – who doesn’t want to be her?

-10) Gypsy: Another Rosalind Russell powerhouse performance, this time as a smothering stage mother trying to make her daughter a star in vaudeville.
+10) Gypsy: Another Rosalind Russell powerhouse performance, this time as a smothering stage mother trying to make her daughter, Natalie Wood, a star in vaudeville.

 11) Sweet Charity: Shirley Maclaine as a plucky dime-a-dance girl looking for love in ’60s Manhattan.
 Come for Shirley’s unforgettable performance, stay for the awesome Bob Fossee dance numbers.

 12) Valley of the Dolls: Based on Jacqueline Susanne’s all-time best-seller, this lurid show-biz drama traces the ups and downs of three young women as fame, booze, pills, and men get the better of them.
 Trashtastic good fun.